 Maca is also used to increase physical endurance, sex drive, and fertility in both men and women.

-This herbal supplement can also improve the functioning of your hypothalamus and pituitary gland, directly affecting the production of cortisol.
+This adaptogenic herb for adrenal fatigue can also improve the functioning of your hypothalamus and pituitary gland, directly affecting the production of cortisol.

 Take 2 capsules a day after breakfast.

 Namastay in Bed

 Namastay in Bed is a natural sleep supplement that can help you ease into sleep.

 The supplement combines soothing herbs like chamomile, valerian, and passionflower to help you relax before bedtime and ease into blissful sleep without interruptions.

 Take 2 capsules before going to bed.